udoprog/quickcfg/README.md

 It reads a configuration and template structure from a [dotfiles] directory and tries to normalize the machine that it is run base on this configuration.

-Until Rust Edition 2018 is released, this crate is _Nightly Only_.

 **WARNING**:
 This project is currently in development.
 I've tried my best to make all operations non-destructive, but beware of bugs!